miservers/miservers/Labs/Lab3/README-Lab3.md

-## Lab 2
+## Lab 3
-1. BootSector is loaded by BIOS at 0x7C00.
+1. bootSector jump to Setup.S at 0x10000(far jump).
-2. It move itself to 0x90000.
+5. Setup intialise IDT-Interrupt Descriptor Table at 0. then intialise GDT.
-3. Then, it loads Kernel at 0x10000.
-Kernel size is 16KB max.
+5. It activate Protected mode.
-4. Then jump to Kernel Setup.S at 0x10000(far jump).
-From now, BootSector and BIOS will never be used, and may be overwritten.
+6. then it passes control to Kernel Main.

 NOTE: Kernel Image must mounted on drive 0, Qemu option -hda.
 Because it is hard-coded in bootsect.S.